Mano25/markdown-portfolio/_includes/04-lists.md

 A list of my favourite things:
--👪
-  -🐱
-  -🦜
-  -😄
--💻
-Hobbies
-  -🎼
-  -📚
-  -🏏
+* Item 1 🐱
+* Item 2 🦜
+  * Item 2a 💻
+  * Item 2b 😄

-In order, these are my favourite flavors of ice cream:
+1. In order, these are my favourite flavors of ice cream:
-1.Vanilla
-2.Strawberry
-3.Cholacte
+   1. Vanilla
+   2. Strawberry
+   3. Cholacte